The main differences between Baratza Preciso and Vario are:

 Buy whole bean coffee overall has produced a richer cup.
 Whole bean coffee tends to stay fresher for longer and has more flavor than already pre-ground coffee, in part because the bean’s oils tend to evaporate after being ground, which produces much of the coffee’s flavor.

 In addition, ground coffee may oxidize quicker, leaving it to taste staler.
-If you want to brew the best cup of coffee possible, especially for richer dark roast, buying the whole bean and grinding just before you roast is your best bet.
+If you want to brew the best cup of coffee possible, especially for a richer dark roast, buying the whole bean and grinding just before you roast is your best bet.

 Are there any downsides to using a coffee grinder?